sarangxyz/processtracker/README.md

 ```

 in case you want detailed info about all running instances of a certain process command would be.
-(-t is for threshold here, show any process with WrkSet greater than 0 and -c is for showing command line):
+(-t is for threshold here, show any process with WrkSet greater than 10 MB and -c is for showing command line):

+(default threshold value is 100MB):

 ```
-c:\>procs -p notepad2 -t 0 -c 1
+c:\>procs -p notepad2 -t 10 -c 1

 Total Processes:  3